xxai-doc/en/README.md

 export https_proxy=http://127.0.0.1:7890 http_proxy=http://127.0.0.1:7890 all_proxy=socks5://127.0.0.1:7890
 ```

-The translation script will generate a translation cache in `.i18n` directory, please check it with `git status` and add it to the code repository to avoid repeated translations.
+The translation script will generate a translated cache in `.i18n` directory, please check it with `git status` and add it to the code repository to avoid repeated translations.

+Please run `bunx i18n` every time you modify the translation to update the cache.

+If the original text and the translation are modified at the same time, the cache will be confused, so if you want to modify, you can only modify one, and then run `bunx i18n` to update the cache.